 UC causes inflammation and ulcers in the colon.
-If left untreated, this condition can lead to life-threatening complications like a bowel perforation, colon cancer, and toxic megacolon.
+If left untreated, this condition can lead to life threatening complications, such as:

 Your doctor will likely prescribe a medication to reduce inflammation, such as an anti-inflammatory drug or an immunosuppressant drug.

-These medications ease symptoms of UC, and can also function as maintenance therapy to keep you in remission.
+These medications help ease symptoms of UC and can also function as maintenance therapy to keep you in remission.
 Symptoms could return if you don’t take your medication as directed.

-At some point, your doctor may discuss slowly tapering you off the medication.
-But you should never decrease your dosage or stop taking your medication without talking to your doctor first.
+At some point, your doctor may discuss slowly tapering off the medication.
+However, you should never decrease your dosage or stop taking your medication without speaking with your doctor first.

 This might happen if you take an antibiotic to treat a bacterial infection.
 Antibiotics can sometimes disrupt the balance of intestinal bacteria in the gut and cause diarrhea.

-Also, certain over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen may irritate the colon and cause a flare.
-This doesn’t mean you should stop taking pain medications or antibiotics.
-But you should speak with your doctor before taking these drugs.
+This doesn’t mean you should stop taking antibiotics or pain medications, but you should speak with your doctor before taking these drugs.

 If you experience stomach pain after taking an NSAID, your doctor may suggest acetaminophen (Tylenol) to reduce pain instead.

-Stress doesn’t cause UC, but it can exacerbate symptoms and trigger a flare-up.
+Stress doesn’t cause UC, but it can worsen symptoms and trigger a flare-up.

-When under stress, your body goes into fight-or-flight mode.
+When you’re under stress, your body goes into fight-or-flight mode.
 It releases hormones that increase your heart rate and boost your adrenaline.
 These stress hormones also stimulate an inflammatory response.

 In small doses, stress hormones are harmless.
 Chronic stress, on the other hand, can keep your body in an inflamed state and worsen UC symptoms.

 The foods you eat can also worsen symptoms of UC.
 You may have a flare-up or notice that your symptoms get worse after consuming certain types of foods, such as:

 - raw fruits and vegetables